Learn Finnish

 For employers | Finnish Immigration Service

-On this page, you will find advice for employers on international recruitment, information on Talent funding, tips for using Finnish or Swedish at the workplace and support for employees’ integration.
+On this page, you will find advice for employers on international recruitment and support for employees’ integration.
 The website also includes regional services for employers.
-The website is available in Finnish and English.
+The website is available in Finnish, English and Swedish.

 For employers | Work in Finland